-Liudmila Sharaya: Limits of Nostalgia in Russia Abroad: Adaptations of First-Wave Russian Émigrés in Bulgaria, France, and the Kingdom of Yugoslavia in the Interwar Period
+Liudmila Sharaya: Limits of Nostalgia in Russia Abroad: imperial imagery among the first-wave Russian émigrés in Bulgaria and France in the interwar period

 My PhD dissertation is about the particular legacy of the Russian empire through imperial imagery in the lives of the first-wave of Russian military émigrés.
 I intend to show the power of imperial imagery and the limitations of this power in two lines of investigation: the interrelation between the socio-economic status of émigrés as well as their political beliefs, and their engagement with Orientalist discourse and practices.
 I will explore these aspects of life in the Russian diaspora in three European countries – France, Bulgaria, and the Kingdom of Yugoslavia – in the interwar period.
 All three countries had dramatically different social, political, economic, and cultural circumstances, and yet harbored significant groups of first-wave Russian military émigrés.
 Due to the difference in these circumstances, France, Bulgaria, and the Kingdom of Yugoslavia provided divergent opportunities and limitations in the job market and different positions to Orientalist discourse and practices, thus creating representative case studies for my research.